 This page describes simulations of pedestrians in SUMO.
 Pedestrians are persons that walk.
 To build an intermodal simulation scenario with proper interactions between road vehicles and pedestrians, additional steps have to be taken in comparison to a plain vehicular simulation.
 When using multiple modes all edges and lanes need to have the correct permissions to separate the different modes of traffic.

 Edges that allow only pedestrian traffic are called footpaths in the following.
-For edges that allow both modes, typically the left lanes disallow pedestrians and the rightmost lane allows only pedestrian.
+For edges that allow both modes, typically the rightmost lane (the one with index 0) allows only pedestrians and the other lanes disallow pedestrians.
 The rightmost lane is then called a sidewalk.

 Building a network for pedestrian simulation#